 State MAT Convention: Glen said the primary focus of the convention was protecting Minnesota’s rural way of life and defending Minnesota’s land and water from invasive species.
 Glen said almost 400 township officers attended from 187 townships and 58 counties.
 Glen said they encouraged him to attend the national convention in Washington, D.C. and said our town should make more of an effort to get more officers to the state convention, and that he believed the clerk at least should be one of them.
 Paul said Glen earlier didn’t want to share a room with him to save expenses.
 Glen submitted a resolution that was ultimately adopted, to change Supervisors to Township Officers in the notice of who is eligible for state offices.
 Glen read a poem that Loren Ingebretsen wrote and read at the convention, about cooperation and the power of grassroots government.
 Glen was re-certified to officiate at our boards of equalization and review for three more years, and brought study manuals for the other supervisors.
 Glen brought a resolution for the board to adopt in support of a comprehensive omnibus transportation finance bill.

 Treasurer’s Report and Bills: Patrice gave the Treasurer’s Report (attached) and claims were presented:

-Gary moved to approve the Treasurer’s Report, to pay all the claims, and to transfer $1,200 from savings to checking.
-Glen seconded.
+Gary moved to pay the bills, approve the Treasurer’s Report, and transfer $1800 from savings to checking.
+Mike seconded.
 Gary moved to adjourn the meeting; Glen seconded.
-Meeting adjourned at 9 p.m.
+Meeting adjourned at 9:30 p.m.